 When exporting from FlexNet Manager Suite for import into ServiceNow, a source of truth needs to be defined between systems in order to address any differences encountered during the merge.
-A set of integration properties are provided in ServiceNow (at FlexNet Manager Suite > Integration Properties) that let you specify whether to accept FlexNet Manager Suite as the source of truth for various data types.
-Choosing No> for any option toggles that setting to ServiceNow as the source of truth.
+A set of integration properties are provided in ServiceNow in integration application 5.x, see Flexera Integration > Export Configuration > Scheduled Jobs, or in integration 4.x, see FlexNet Manager Suite > Integration Properties.
+The integration properties let you specify whether to accept FlexNet Manager Suite as the source of truth for various data types.
+Choosing No for any option toggles that setting to ServiceNow as the source of truth.
 For example, when merging inventory, if a record is not found with given criterion, a new record will be created if FlexNet Manager Suite is source of truth for Adding Inventories.
 For more information about source of truth integration properties, refer to Integration Properties.